 We encourage associates to assume significant responsibility for client matters early in their careers.
 This is consistent with our goal to help lawyers at the firm develop rapidly into flexible, well-rounded professionals.
 We recognize that successful professional and personal development does not happen without a deeply ingrained institutional commitment to training.

 We structure our internal training programs in part to aid associates make the transition from education to practice.
 Our approach is to integrate the teaching of substantive legal and business concepts with the practical examples of issues that commonly arise in our client engagements.
 To that end, we provide associates with the opportunity to receive on-the-job training from senior lawyers, as well as to participate in practical and comprehensive formal training programs, both within and outside the firm.

-There are also annual pan-European practice group meetings, which not only serve an educational purpose, but also allow colleagues from different offices a chance to get to know each other better.
+There are also annual or bi-annual pan-European practice group meetings, which not only serve an educational purpose, but also allow colleagues from different offices a chance to get to know each other better.